matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

 [POST
 /_matrix/client/r0/account/3pid/email/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-email-requesttoken) and [POST
 /_matrix/client/r0/account/3pid/msisdn/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-msisdn-requesttoken)
 endpoints by extending the definition of what homeservers should check before rejecting a bind.

 Homeservers should reject the binding of a 3PID if it already been bound, **unless** the requesting user is the one who originally bound that 3PID.
-If so, then they should be able to bind it again if they choose.
+If so, then they should be able to bind it again and again if they so choose.

-In doing so, it would allow users to bind their 3PIDs to multiple identity servers, even if the homeserver has already been made aware of it.
+In doing so, users would be able to bind their 3PIDs to multiple identity servers, even if the homeserver has already been made aware of it.

 ## Tradeoffs